 Knives, or Scissors with blades longer than 4 Inches

-You should consider taking a manicure kit with small nail scissors if you think you might need them while at sea.
+You can take small nail scissors on a cruise if you think you’ll need them whilst at sea.

 Irons & Steamers

-We appreciate you’ll want to scrub up well and get a shirt or two ironed for dinner on board the liner you’re travelling on, but due to their heating element, irons and steamers are considered a fire hazard.
-You should consider investing in some anti-crease spray as an alternative.
-Many cruise lines will offer laundry and dry-cleaning services.
+We appreciate that you’ll want to scrub up well and get a shirt or two ironed for dinner on board the liner you’re travelling on.

 Extension Leads